PawanShreSth/Selenium-Python-BoilerPlate-Code/README.md

 ### 6. .gitignore file

 Specifies files and folders for Git to ignore, ensuring that sensitive or unnecessary files are not tracked in the version control system.

+### 7. screenshots: Folder where the screenshot of the page is stored when a failure occurs.
+Generated automatically.